House of Zhao

 The House of Zhao (趙 (赵, Zhào, Chao)) was the imperial clan of the Song dynasty (960–1279) of China.

 Family history

 Origin

-The Zhao family originated from Zhuo Commandery (涿郡 (Zhuó Jùn)), located near present-day Zhuozhou, Hebei Province in China, and traced its roots back to the Spring and Autumn period (roughly 771–476 BCE).
+The Zhao family originated from Zhuo Commandery (涿郡 (Zhuó Jùn)), located near present-day Zhuozhou, Hebei Province, China, and traced its roots back to the Spring and Autumn period (roughly 771–476 BCE).
 The founder of the Song Empire, Zhao Kuangyin, was born to a military family.
 His father, Zhao Hongyin was a general in Zhuo Commandery who later moved to Luoyang with his family.
 Zhao Kuangyin also had an elder brother Zhao Guangji, two younger brothers Zhao Kuangyi and Zhao Guangmei, and two younger sisters.

 Rise of the Zhao family

 Zhao Kuangyin initially served in the Later Han military but he subsequently defected to serve under Chai Rong, emperor of Later Zhou, an enemy of the Later Han.
 He also persuaded his father, a Later Han general, to serve Chai Rong, thus contributing to the decline and collapse of the Later Han.
 Having gained Chai Rong's trust, Zhao Kuangyin was assigned as guardian to Chai Rong's seven-year-old son, Guo Zongxun, before Chai's death.

 Zhao Kuangyin subsequently deposed Guo Zongxun in a bloodless military coup and established the Song dynasty.
 Following the founding of the dynasty, Zhao Kuangyin conquered the neighbouring states in the south and incorporated them into the fledgling empire.
 Fearing a military coup such as the one he instigated to depose Guo Zongxun, and to cement civilian power, Zhao Kuangyin dismissed his generals.
 This inadvertently weakened the military, which would have severe consequences in later years.

 Zhao Kuangyin reigned for 17 years and died unexpectedly in 976, at the age of 49.
 His younger brother, Zhao Kuangyi (Emperor Taizong) succeeded him as the new emperor.
 It was suspected that Zhao Kuangyi murdered his brother, as well as two nephews, for the throne.
 The subsequent emperors – Emperor Zhenzong through Emperor Gaozong – were all descendants of Zhao Kuangyi, until Emperor Gaozong passed the throne to Zhao Shen (a descendant of Zhao Kuangyin), and adopted him as his son.